WELCOME!

 ABOUT MY APPROACH

 I seek to approach every human with curiosity, openness, and compassion.
 I work to develop a felt sense of safety in my connection with clients and believe this is an essential part of therapy.
-I am trained in trauma focused therapies including EMDR and a nervous system therapy called the Safe and Sound Protocol.
-I also specialize in Perinatal Mood and Anxiety Disorders and have found incorporating a trauma informed approach to be healing for both parents and their children.
+As an EMDR Certified therapist, I use evidence-based treatment to help heal trauma.
+In addition to EMDR, I also utilize a nervous system therapy called the Safe and Sound Protocol.
+I have additional certification in Perinatal Mood and Anxiety Disorders and have found incorporating a trauma informed approach to be healing for both parents and their children.

 In addition to being a clinician, I also enjoy the roles of wife, mother, friend, sister, daughter, dog mom, and life long learner.